Nictiz/eu-nl-compared/maps/xtehr2zibs2024/AllergyIntolerance-HypersensivityIntolerance-comments.md

 | type_xtehr | CodeableConcept |

 ### Comments
 This concept has a poor match to .Course in the zib Condition, to which the zib HypersensitivityIntolerance has a reference.
 In https://hl7.org/fhir/valueset-allergyintolerance-clinical.html we have "active", "inactive" and its child "resolved".
 Only "resolved" has an equivalent "No longer present" in the zib.
-The same incompatibility issues apply as for the EHDSCondition.problemStatus element.
+The same incompatibility issues apply to the EHDSCondition.problemStatus element.